javve/bootstrap-workshop/README.md

 #### Extra

+* If you get stuck with an assignment, ask for help or skip it!
 * Tips: Like the kittens?
 Use [PlaceKitten](http://placekitten.com/) ex  `<img src="http://placekitten.com/400/300" class="img-responsive">` (change 400/300 to get other pictures)
 * Tips 2: Think kittens are boring?
 Use [PlaceSheen](http://placesheen.com/) ex  `<img src="http://placesheen.com/400/300" class="img-responsive">` (change 400/300 to get other pictures)
 * Note: See `class="img-responsive"`?
 [Read more at getbootstrap.com](http://getbootstrap.com/css/#overview-responsive-images)